riboviz/riboviz/docs/user/prep-riboviz-config.md

 # Configuring the RiboViz workflow

-This page describes the inputs that the RiboViz Python and Nextflow workflows require and how they are configured.
+This page describes the inputs that the RiboViz workflow requires and how it is configured.

+These inputs apply to both the Python workflow and the Nextflow workflow.

 ---

 ## Input files

-The RiboViz workflows require the following inputs (file formats are in brackets).
+The workflow requires the following inputs (file formats are in brackets).

 ### Configuration

-A configuration file containing all the information required for the analysis workflow, including the locations of the other input files ([YAML](http://www.yaml.org/)).
+A configuration file containing all the information required for the workflow, including the locations of the other input files ([YAML](http://www.yaml.org/)).
 For details, see [Configuration parameters](#configuration-parameters) below.

 ### Organism data